 b.
 In the Create database section, choose Create database.

 c.
-You now have options to select your engine.
-For this tutorial, choose the MariaDB icon, select the default DB engine version, and choose the Free Tier template.
+You now have to select the database engine type, engine version, and the template.
+For this tutorial, choose the Standard create method and MariaDB as the Engine type.
+Select the default DB engine version, and Free Tier as the template.

 d.
 You will now configure your DB instance.